Photo credit: Ashley Gilmour as Enjolras, Harry Apps as Marius and Company in Les Misérables (Photo by Johan Persson)

 The musical chant of "Do You Hear the People Sing?" from Les Misérables is arguably one of the most recognisable songs of all time.
 The revolutionary 20th century production transformed the future of dramatic storytelling forevermore, adapting Victor Hugo's epic into a two-act musical.

 Telling the story of convict-cum-insurgent Jean Valjean living in 19th century France, Les Misérables is a passionate, powerful story where sacrifice and redemption triumphs all.
-Set to a rousing soundtrack by Alain Boublil and Claude-Michel Schönberg, Les Misérables has been seen by over 70 million people worldwide, and the English language version all started in London.
+Set to a rousing soundtrack by Alain Boublil and Claude-Michel Schönberg, Les Misérables has been seen by over 70 million people worldwide, and the English-language version started in London.
 Here's our complete guide to the West End production of Les Misérables.

 Book Les Misérables tickets on London Theatre.